 The famous ” Three Sisters” viewed from the Scenic World lookout point.
 Can you spot them ?

-The Scenic Skyway, suspended 270 metres above ancient ravines, the ride provides a thrilling experience as passengers take in the view with see-through electro-glasss cabin floor.
-With 360° views, the 720 metre journey provides the best views of Katoomba Falls, the Three Sisters, and Jamison Valley stretching to the horizon.
+The Scenic Skyway, suspended 270 metres above ancient ravines, the ride provides a thrilling experience as you take in the view with see-through electro-glass cabin floor.
+With 360° views, the 720-metre journey provides the best views of Katoomba Falls, the Three Sisters, and Jamison Valley stretching to the horizon.

-The Echo Point Look out , best location to view the The Three Sisters and the majestic vistas of mountains, canyons and forest.
+The Echo Point Look out, best location to view The Three Sisters and the majestic vistas of mountains, canyons and forest.
 Simply amazing.

 Go back 340 million years @ Jenolan Caves

 The spectacular Jenolan Caves are Australia largest and most famous caves.
 This is the world’s oldest caves and one of the most outstanding cave systems.
 Personally, cave visits are generally somewhat ‘boring’ with rocks everywhere.
 But after a paid guided visit, I was truly impressed in particular, by how the caves were wired to light up via switches as the cave warden narrates stories and interesting facts of the limestone formation.
 It’s almost like a light symphony show.
 Scientists from the CSIRO (Commonwealth Science and Industrial Resource Organisation) estimated that the limestone to date back at least 340 million years!
 11 show caves are conducted to visitors every day of the year.
 Definitely a great place to visit when in the Katoomaba region.
 Just be advised that the venue can be reached only after a long drive on winding and sometimes narrow road, which in some parts are one way.
 I experienced superb courteous manner from other drivers so it a safe drive.
 Just remember to keep within speed limits.